hemepositive/PC-lecture/index.md

 ## My failures

-1. Abnormal chest CT Me: "The CT shows a large mass.
+1. Abnormal chest CT

+* Me: "The CT shows a large mass.
 We don’t know what it is.
 It could just be an infection but it could be something else like a malignancy.
 I would not get all upset as right now we just dont know what it is."

-2. Ruptured AAA Me: "The CT shows that your aneurysm has ruptured and that is why your blood pressure and blood levels are so low.
+2. Ruptured AAA
+   * Me: "The CT shows that your aneurysm has ruptured and that isnwhy your blood pressure and blood levels are so low.
 I called the vascular surgeon and he says that surgery is too risky."

-Patient: "You’re saying, I’m toast.
+* Patient: "You’re saying, I’m toast.
 How long do have?
 When will I die?"

-Me: "Today."
+* Me: "Today."

-3. Patient with complete bowel obstruction Patient : "No one will even tell me how long I have!"
+3. Patient with complete bowel obstruction

+* Patient: "No one will even tell me how long I have!"

-Me: "One month."
+* Me: "One month."

-Patient: "Oh!"
+* Patient: "Oh!"

-3. Calling family of patient who died after a code Me: "They passed."
+3. Calling family of patient who died after a code

+* Me: "They passed."

-Me: "They lost their pulse and we called a code.
+* Me: "They lost their pulse and we called a code.
 We did everything we could but they didn’t make it."

 ## What is Bad News